 Summer Institute in Leadership and Sustainability A two-week summer program for 15-18 year old students interested in environmental issues at the Commonwealth Honors College of the University of Massachusetts.
 Students participate in workshops and field trips, and design their own projects.

-LS-US John Hopkins Center for Talented Youth (CTY) Summer programs for students in grades 5-12.
-Courses offered to explore topics in science, engineering, and mathematics at John Hopkins University and several other universities, including some in Massachusetts.
+John Hopkins Center for Talented Youth (CTY) Summer programs for students in grades 5-12.
+Courses offered that explore topics in science, engineering, and mathematics at John Hopkins University and several other universities, including some in Massachusetts.

 These competitions include submission of essays or artwork, as well as oral and written tests focused on specific areas of science.
 Several of the competitions are open to both Lower and Upper school students.
 Those directed toward Upper School students only are indicated "US".
 Programs that Winsor students have participated in are designated by